 For years, some employees could only dream about having the ability to work from home, forgoing the commute, working in their pajamas, and spending more time with family.
-While it wasn’t the way many had envisioned this dream coming true, the coronavirus has, at least temporarily, made remote work a reality for millions of Americans.
+While it wasn’t the way many had envisioned this dream coming true, the coronavirus did, at least temporarily, turn millions of Americans into a remote employee.

-The most current remote work statistics from the Society of Human Resource Management (SHRM) show that there was an unsurprising surge in remote work during the COVID-19 pandemic.
-According to the survey, which involved 550 U.S. employers in mid-March:
+Recent work from home statistics from the Society of Human Resource Management (SHRM) showed that there has been an unsurprising uptick in remote work during the COVID-19 pandemic.
+According to the work from home survey, which involved 550 U.S. employers in mid-March:

-- 67% were taking steps to allow employees to work from home
+- 67% were taking steps to allow employees to work remotely

-- 36% were actively encouraging employees to work from home
+- 36% were actively encouraging employees to work remotely

 - 42% were encouraging employees to work from home on a case-by-case basis

 “[The coronavirus] has changed the nature of how many do business,” says Erik Day, Senior Vice President of Small Business at Dell Technologies.
 “Organizations have been forced to evaluate their remote workforce and IT offerings in new ways at an unprecedented rate.”